arkhn/sqltofhir-vscode/README.md

 # dbtonfhir-vscode

-This is the README for your extension "dbtonfhir-vscode".
-After writing up a brief description, we recommend including the following sections.

 ## How to install

 To use the extension, you shall copy it in your `Users/{username}/.vscode/extensions/`, and reload VSCode.